 Description: Students who enroll in the Construction Technology course will become members of the construction crew, which builds a house from layout and framing, to final trim work.
-You may assist in the construction of various school and community projects based on current industry standards and practices.
-You will also develop skills using carpenter's hand tools, and stationary and portable tools used in the construction industry.
+You may assist in the

 Second year opportunities are available to continue your training.
 Students must be able to work independently, maintain a "B" or above grade and have the approval of the instructor to participate.